Identifying Markov chain models from time-to-event data: an algebraic approach: Application to transcriptional bursting models

 Transcription is the fundamental molecular process that copies the DNA into RNA.
-The synthesis of RNA requires a dedicated molecular machinery, including a RNA polymerase (RNAP) enzyme that binds the DNA in specific regulatory regions able to activate this process, called promoter regions.
+The synthesis of RNA requires a dedicated molecular machinery, including an RNA polymerase (RNAP) enzyme that binds the DNA in specific regulatory regions able to activate this process, called promoter regions.
 Transcription requires multiple preceding steps such as chromatin opening and formation of transcription complexes needed for activation of the polymerase.
-Here we consider that transcription has a small number of limiting steps that can be modeled as transition between discrete states (Figure~ \ref{fig:experiment}~A).
-We classify these states in three categories: productive ON states that can initiate transcription, non-productive OFF states that can not initiate nor resume transcription, and paused states PAUSE in which initiated transcription stops and can resume later or abort.
+Here we consider that transcription has a small number of limiting steps that can be modeled as transition between discrete states (Figure~ \ref{fig:experiment}~A and Table~\ref{table:models}).
+We classify these states in three categories: productive ON states that can initiate transcription, non-productive OFF states that are unable to initiate or resume transcription, and paused states PAUSE in which initiated transcription halts and can resume later or abort.

-The promoter starts transcription in the productive ON state, when it can trigger several departures of RNAP molecules along DNA.
-After ON, the RNAP can eventually stop in PAUSE or commit to irreversible productive elongation whose start is modeled by the state EL.
+The promoter starts transcription in the productive ON state, when it can trigger several departures of RNAP molecules.
+After ON, the RNAP can eventually stop in PAUSE or commit to irreversible productive elongation modeled by the state EL.
 Elongating polymerases move away from the promoter (to proceed into the gene body), thereby freeing the promoter that instantly enters either a new productive ON state or a non-productive state OFF.

-Live imaging of transcription allows the detection of the synthesis of new mRNA molecules in real time and for each transcription site.
-Using the tool BurstDeconv \cite{douaihy2023burstdeconv} we can deconvolve the live imaging signal and identify the time of each RNA synthesis event.
+Live imaging of transcription allows the detection of the synthesis of new mRNA molecules in real time and for each transcription site \cite{pichon2018growing}.
+Using the tool BurstDeconv \cite{douaihy2023burstdeconv} we can deconvolve the live imaging signal and identify the time of each elongation event.
 This means that for each transcription site we observe the sequence of EL states (Figure~ \ref{fig:experiment}B).
-The other states of the promoter are not observed.
+The other states of the promoter are unobservable.